chaoss/wg-value/focus-areas/living-wage/org_users.md

-# Org Sponsorship
+# Org Users

 ## 1. Description

-In a quest to earn a living wage, workers will be interested in knowing which projects enjoy corporate support.
+In a quest to earn a living wage, workers will be interested in knowing which projects are used by large organizations.

 ## 2. Use Cases

-The worker can use the Org Sponsorship metric to discover which repos enjoy org sponsorship.
+The worker can use the Org Users metric to discover which repos are used by large organizataions, possibly requiring support services.

 ## 3. Formula

 Base metrics include:
-- number of issues
+- number of issues created by org users
-- number of issues broken out by contributor types (internal / external)
+- number of PRs created by org users

-Parameters include:
-- hourly labor rate

-Computed metrics include:
-- cost per closed issue
-- total labor cost

 ## 4. Sample Filter and Visualization

-Potential filters:
-- internal vs external contributors
-- project sources: internal, open-source, competitor repos

-We envision a time-series visualization that shows a line chart of monthly labor costs across a portfolio of repos.
+We envision a time-series visualization that shows a line chart of monthly org participation across a portfolio of repos.

 ## 5. Sample Implementation